BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 This process will ensure that a copy of the code as used at the moment of the launch exists, and that it remains unchanged even if you change the current directory to perform different optimisations.

-The ``githash`` provided by this operation will uniquely characterize the run, and we recommend that you keep a list of the githashes generated and the circumstances in which they were generated.
+The ``githash`` provided by this operation will uniquely characterise the run, and we recommend that you keep a list of the githashes generated and the circumstances in which they were generated.

 Running the different steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~